 Nine Steps To Compliance

-The National Institute of Standards and Technology have outlined nine general steps towards compliance with FISMA.
+The National Institute of Standards and Technology has outlined nine general steps towards compliance with FISMA.
 This is incredibly helpful, as FISMA itself doesn’t necessarily lay out compliance in such a strict way – adoption can sometimes be tricky for this very reason.

 Let’s take a look at these steps towards compliance, and see what specifically needs to be done.